-Welcome to the Children’s Learning Center at Mitchell College!
+Welcome to the Children’s Learning Center!

 About the Program and Educational Philosophy

 The Children’s Learning Center at Mitchell College has a curriculum nested in its environmentally rich surroundings.
 Based on principles that make children partners in the learning process, the curriculum is driven by each child’s unique curiosity.

 At the Children’s Learning Center, children’s unique ideas, interests and needs drive the learning process.
 Inspired by the Reggio Emilia Approach, our program believes that children construct their own learning, express themselves, and make sense of their world through many “languages”.
 Our program provides children access to a wealth of open-ended materials and hands-on experiences to learn from.

 Learning from the Natural World

 Children learn through exploration of the world around them.
 The natural and urban environment are an extension of our classrooms.
 Every day children spend multiple hours adventuring through Mitchell Woods, Mitchell Beach, the college campus and our local neighborhood.

 At the Children’s Learning Center, children are active participants in their learning.
 Through independent and collaborative play, children’s unique ideas and questions emerge, shaping the classroom investigations.
 Investigations lead to discoveries, which lead to more inquiry, and further exploration.

 In partnership with our Early Childhood Education program, Mitchell College students are actively engaged in the Children’s Learning Center as researchers, interns, and assistant teachers.
 This partnership ensures that our program maintains an innovative approach that incorporates best practices in the fields of human development and early childhood education.
 To learn more about Mitchell College’s degree options, visit Early Childhood Education program.